FNP Certification and Certificate Programs

 Employment Outlook and Salary Information

-Job prospects for nurse practitioners and family nurse practitioner are expected to grow at higher than average rate, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Job prospects for nurse practitioners and family nurse practitioner are expected to grow at higher than average rate from 2010 to 2020, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 The overall aging of the population and the lack of primary healthcare resources in rural areas combine to create a growing need for nurse practitioners, especially for those with a certificate in family practice.

 Salaries for NPs and FNPs can vary depending on the region and type of employer; urban areas and hospitals typically pay more, while clinics in rural areas tend to pay less.
-According to the National Academy of Nurse Practitioners, the average salary in 2008 for a NP was $92,100.
+According to the BLS, the median salary in 2012 for a NP was $89,960.

 Family Nurse Practitioner Specialty Certificate Program